algolia/magento/_src/m2-analytics-overview.md

 <div class="alert alert-info">
     <i class="fa fa-info-circle"></i>
-    Your data is aggregated and limited from the date from your data retention limit to today.
-If you filter your date range beyond your retention limit, you will not receive data for those unrecorded days.
-To increase your data retention limit, you could [upgrade to a higher plan](https://www.algolia.com/billing/overview/).
+    Your data is aggregated and can be filtered by the date range between your rentention limit date to today.
 </div>

+Each plan has its own designated analytics retention period which is the date from today your data is preserved.
+To retain additional analytics longer, you will need to switch plans.
+For more information, please visit our [pricing page](https://www.algolia.com/billing/overview/) or contact [sales@algolia.com](sales@algolia.com).

 Index types are limited to: